Last updated on : 07 Jul, 2025

 Vitamin D, often referred to as the “sunshine vitamin,” is a fat-soluble vitamin that plays a crucial role in maintaining overall health.
 Unlike other vitamins, the body can produce vitamin D when exposed to sunlight, making it unique in its function.
-It is essential for calcium absorption, bone health, immune function, and various metabolic processes.
-Despite its importance, many people worldwide suffer from vitamin D deficiency due to limited sun exposure, dietary restrictions, or lifestyle factors.
-Understanding its benefits, sources, and recommended intake can help ensure optimal health.
+Vitamin D supports bone health, immune function, calcium absorption, and other vital metabolic processes.
+Despite its importance, many people experience a deficiency due to limited sun exposure, dietary choices, or certain lifestyle factors.
+Understanding its benefits, types, and sources can help you maintain healthy levels.

 Vitamin D is a prohormone that the body synthesises when the skin is exposed to ultraviolet (UV) rays from the sun.
 It is critical for calcium and phosphorus metabolism, which are vital for bone health, immune function, and muscle activity.
 Since very few foods naturally contain vitamin D, many individuals rely on fortified foods or supplements to meet their daily requirements.